-- 1. Each officer will have current written Post Orders that specifically apply to the assigned post, with step-by-step procedures in sufficient detail to guide an officer assigned to that post for the first time. - 2.
-Signed and dated records will be maintained to show that assigned officers acknowledged that they read and understood the Post Orders. - 3.
-Post Orders will be formally reviewed annually and updated as needed.
+- 1. Each officer shall have current written post orders that specifically apply to the assigned post, with step-by-step procedures written in sufficient detail to guide an officer assigned to that post for the first time. - 2.
+Signed and dated records shall be maintained to show that assigned officers acknowledge that they have read and understood the post orders. - 3.
+Post orders shall be formally reviewed annually, and updated as needed.

 III.
+Standards Affected

-DIRECTIVES AFFECTED.
-This Detention Standard replaces Post Orders dated 9/20/2000.
+This detention standard replaces "Post Orders" dated 12/2/2008.

 IV.
-REFERENCES
+References

-American Correctional Association 4th Edition Standards for Adult Local Detention Facilities.
-4-ALDF-2A-04.
+American Correctional Association, Performance-based Standards for Adult Local Detention Facilities, 4th Edition: 4-ALDF-2A-04.

-ICE Interim Use of Force Policy (7/7/2004).
+ICE Interim Use of Force Policy (2004).

-ICE Interim Firearms Policy (7/7/2004).
+ICE Interim Firearms Policy (2004).